 - 3 ounces Asian yogurt drink (plain or flavored, thawed if frozen)

 - 3 ounces lemon-lime soda (Sprite, 7Up or fruit juice)

-Into a stainless-steel cocktail shaker filled with ice, pour equal parts soju, yogurt drink, and soda.
+Into a stainless-steel cocktail shaker filled with ice, add the soju and yogurt drink.

 Shake until ingredients are thoroughly chilled.